griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 ---

-This book is beneficial as the reader is getting at least 5 years of Kotlin design experiences from the authors and skills in refactoring
+This book is beneficial to the reader, getting at least 5 years of Kotlin design experience from the authors and skills in testing and refactoring

 **The key teaching** from this book is that keeping a system building and working is the most valuable refactoring